zeta-protocol/black/x/liquid/spec/03_messages.md

 ### Actions

-* converts an existing delegation into bblack tokens
+* converts an existing delegation into bfury tokens
 * delegation is transferred from the sender to a module account
-* validator specific bblack are minted and sent to the sender
+* validator specific bfury are minted and sent to the sender

 ### Example: